Doctor performed venous blood test more accurate than home finger prick self test kit.

 Book On-Line as ‘GP Blood Test’.

-This is the newly approved Covid-19 venous blood antibody test that we as doctors have been waiting for to provide good quality evidence of immunity.
+This is the PHE approved Covid-19 venous blood antibody test that we as doctors have been waiting for to provide good quality evidence of your antibody status.

 - 97.5% Sensitive at detecting IgG antibodies in people who have been ill from Covid-19 at least 14 days or more after their first symptoms.
 Sensitivity is the ability of a test to correctly identify those with the disease (true positive rate).
 This is a laboratory percentage for both finger prick and venous blood tests – the venous blood test value approaches 100% Sensitivity.